New England braces for slap from Hurricane Irene

-BOSTON, Aug 26 Not fooled by warm, sunny weather, New Englanders scurried on Friday to prepare for a potentially devastating hurricane on track to pummel the Northeast United States over the weekend.
+BOSTON Not fooled by a warm, calm, sunny Friday, New Englanders scurried to prepare for a potentially devastating hurricane on track to pummel the Northeast United States over the weekend.

 While some residents flocked to the supermarket for bottled water and nonperishable food, others rushed to the local hardware store as Hurricane Irene churned northward.

-"Our number of customers has tripled in the last day or two as people actually said, 'Wow, this thing is going to happen,'" said Jack Gurnon, owner of a hardware store in Boston's affluent Beacon Hill neighborhood.
+"Our number of customers has tripled in the last day or two as people actually said 'wow, this thing is going to happen,'" said Jack Gurnon, owner of Charles Street Supply, a hardware store in Boston's wealthy Beacon Hill neighborhood.

-Flashlights, batteries and tape for windows were flying off shelves, but Gurnon said people were worried about flooding and had been scooping up sump pumps as well.
+Tape for windows, flashlights and batteries were flying off shelves, but Gurnon said people were worried about flooding and have been scooping up sump pumps, too.

-Heavy rainfall, more than 10 inches (25 cm) in some locations, is likely to pummel southern New England on Saturday and Sunday, along with the possibility of coastal flooding, according to the National Weather Service.
+High winds will also be a feature, which could result in significant and prolonged power outages, said Bill Simpson, meteorologist with the National Weather Service in Taunton, Massachusetts.

+"All parts of southern New England could see potentially hurricane force winds, with gusts around 80 mph," he said.

 Irene would be the first hurricane to make landfall in New England since 1991's Hurricane Bob, blamed for several deaths in the region.